 Only the blue-colored cells in this calculator are used to change the assumptions about markets, prices and cattle performance.
 The white cells will adjust based on the numbers placed in the blue cells.
 It is important that all of the blue cells are accurate in order to get an accurate final outcome.

 In the spreadsheet, you can click on the red triangle in the corner for an explanation of what data to enter into a specific cell.
 The following pages provide a complete line-by-line explanation of all data needed.

 This calculator does not guarantee market behavior, cattle performance, feed costs or any other factor affecting profit or loss involved in feeding, buying or selling cattle.
 Although it has been reviewed for accuracy, there are no guarantees expressed or implied as to accuracy of the formulas.

-Finished Cattle Marketing Parameters are the most useful way to project price for calves or feeder cattle months before they are harvested as finished cattle by using the Live Cattle futures price for the expected month that the cattle will be harvested.
+Finished Cattle Marketing Parameters are the most useful way to project price for calves or feeder cattle months before they are harvested as finished cattle.
+Just use the Live Cattle futures price for the month that the cattle are expected be harvested.

 - Final values based on selling finished cattle “live” to the packer with no further adjustments for carcass premium or